HOPE Regional Leadership Institute

 Required Qualifications

-HOPE Regional Institute Participants must:
+HOPE Regional Leadership Institute Participants must:

 • Be a civically engaged resident with at least 3 years of local activism — for example, community education, public speaking at government meetings/townhalls, voter engagement.